Cubic graphs and the golden mean: Transitive TLF-planar graphs

 \item Suppose $(w_{k-1}w_k)=$ (VH), so that, in particular, $k \ge 3$.
 The edge $e_{k-1}$ of $G$ corresponding to $w_{k-1}$ must be square.
 If $e_{k-2}$ is square (\resp, non-square), then $e_k$ is the unique possible non-square (\resp, square) edge. \end{numlist}

 We claim that the mapping $\pi:\WW_n \to \Si_n(v)$ is an injection.
 By construction, $\pi(w)=\pi(w')$ if and only if $w=w'$, and, furthermore, $\pi(w)$ is non-backtracking.
 It remains to show that each $\pi(w)$ is a SAW.
-In order to show this, we consider the projected walk on the graph $G'$.
+In showing this as follows, we shall make use of the projected walk $\pi'(w)$ on the graph $G'$.

-We next give some motivation for the above construction, with reference to Figure \ref{hv1}.
-Each non-square edge is followed by a square edge of some size-$4$ face $F$.
-Having touched a size-$4$ face $F$, the path $\pi$ proceeds around $F$ before departing along the currently unique non-square edge.
-The above rules are determined in such a way that $\pi$ never traverses consecutively more then three edges of any $F$ (see Figure \ref{hv1}).
+We begin the proof that $\pi=\pi(w)$ is a SAW with some observations concerning the above construction, illustrated in part by Figure \ref{hv1}. \begin{romlist} \item Every non-square edge of $\pi$ corresponds to the letter H. Thus, $\pi'=\pi'(w)$ takes a step only (but not invariably) when H appears. \item Each non-square edge of $\pi$ is followed by a square edge of some size-$4$ face $F$.
+Having touched a size-$4$ face $F$, the walk $\pi$ proceeds around $F$ before departing along the unique non-square edge incident with the point of departure. \item The walk $\pi$ never traverses consecutively more then three edges of any $F$.
+In addition, $\pi'$ is non-backtracking. \item The projected walk $\pi'$ takes steps on $G'$.
+The steps of $\pi'$ can be rightwards, straight on, or leftwards.
+If we pay no attention to the straight-on steps, then each left step is followed immediately by a right step, and \emph{vice versa}. \end{romlist}

-At steps 1(b) and 2(b), certain choices are made in order that $\pi$ be self-avoiding.
-The outcomes of these choices depend on the projections $\pi'$ of the path so far onto $G'$, and they are chosen in such a way that the numbers of right and left turns of $\pi'$ have difference at most $1$ (each left turn of $\pi'$ is followed by a right turn, and vice versa).
-Therefore, in any subwalk $\nu$ of $\pi'(w)$, the numbers of right and left turns differ by at most $1$.
-By Lemma \ref{l96}(c) or directly, $\nu$ cannot form a cycle.
-Hence $\pi'(w)$ is a SAW, and the proof is complete.
+By the above, the numbers of right and left turns of $\pi'$ have difference at most $1$, and moreover the same holds for any subwalk $\nu$ of $\pi'(w)$.
+By Lemma \ref{l96}(c) or directly, no such $\nu$ can form a cycle.
+Hence $\pi'(w)$ (and therefore $\pi(w)$ also) is a SAW.
+The proof is complete.